Prising apart geodesics by length in hyperbolic 3-manifolds: -dimensional preliminaries

 In particular, given such an $M$, there is a unique distinguished component ${\cal CC}_0 (\pi_1(M))$ of ${\cal CC}(\pi_1(M))$ so that for each $\rho\in {\cal CC}_0 (\pi_1(M))$, there is a homeomorphism $f: M\rightarrow {\rm core} (\rho(\pi_1(M)))$ satisfying $\rho = f_\ast$.
 That is, the representations in ${\cal CC}_0(\pi_1(M))$ are exactly those that give rise to quotient hyperbolic $3$-manifolds naturally homeomorphic to ${\rm int}(M)$.

 In the case that $M$ is acylindrical, we have much more.
-First, we have that ${\cal CC}(\pi_1(M)) = {\cal CC}_0 (\pi_1(M))$; this follows immediately from the result of Johannson \cite{johannson} that a homotopy equivalence between acylindrical $3$-manifolds is homotopic to a homeomorphism.
+First, we have that the space of convex co-compact representations is connected, so that ${\cal CC}(\pi_1(M)) = {\cal CC}_0 (\pi_1(M))$; this follows immediately from the result of Johannson \cite{johannson} that a homotopy equivalence between acylindrical $3$-manifolds is homotopic to a homeomorphism.
 Second, we have the following case of a fundamental theorem of Thurston.

 \begin{theorem} [Thurston \cite{thurston acylindrical}] Let $M$ be a compact, hyperbolizable, acylindrical $3$-manifold with non-empty, incompressible, atoroidal boundary.
 Then ${\rm AH}(\pi_1(M))$ is compact. \end{theorem}